thebushschool/cpjava/topic-list.md

 * Arrays
 * Data visuzlization and reading from a file
 * Basic overview/introduction to classes/objects
-* Using video
+* OPTIONAL Using video
-* Physics simulations
+* OPTIONAL Physics simulations